Why Was Camila Missing From ‘The Challenge XXX: Dirty 30’ Reunion?

 The wording of her tweet left fans confused, as it seemed her “personal issues” and “death in the family” were unrelated.
 For the past several months, rumors have been circulating that Camila had a breakdown in the upcoming The Challenge: Champs vs. Stars.

-According to The Ashely, Camila punched a production assistant on Champs vs. Stars.
-After the altercation, she apparently stole a golf cart and locked herself in a bathroom where she threatened to kill herself, an insider revealed.
+According to the Ashley, Camila punched a production assistant on Champs vs. Stars.
+After the altercation, she apparently stole a golf cart and locked herself in a bathroom, where she threatened to kill herself, an insider revealed.
 The insider also claims Camila left the set in handcuffs, but there has been no news of an arrest.

 The insider went on to claim MTV will not ask Camila back for any future Challenges, as she has become a liability.
 Champs vs. Stars began filming before the Dirty 30 reunion, which might have been why MTV asked her not to attend.